School of Criminal Justice

 Criminal justice is a restricted major with limited enrollment.
 Applications for admission to the criminal justice major are reviewed by the School's Undergraduate Admissions and Awards Committee.
-Applicants must have completed at least 42 graduation credits prior to application and 56 credits at the time of admission, and they must have earned a B or higher in R Crj 200 (or A Soc 381) or R Crj 201.
-Transfer applicants must have completed the equivalent of R Crj 200 or 201.
+Applicants must have completed at least 42 graduation credits prior to application and 56 credits at the time of admission, and they must have earned a B or higher in R Crj 200 (or A Soc 381), R Crj 201 or R Crj 202.

 Applications will be evaluated against the following criteria: